sitedata/checklyhq.com/site/content/docs/api-checks/request-settings.md

 ## Import a Swagger / OpenAPI specification

 If your API implements the Swagger 2.0 or OpenAPI spec, you can import the `swagger.json` spec.
-The importer parses your spec and prompts you to make some decisions which requests to imported and how.
+The importer parses your spec and prompts you to make some decisions about which requests are to be imported and how.

 ![api import Swagger](/docs/images/api-checks/swagger.png)

 - **Name:** you can set the check name to the "description" or "url" from your spec.
 - **Tags:** import tags from you spec.
 - **Headers:** import HTTP headers from you spec.
-- **Query parameters:** import query parameters from you spec.
+- **Query parameters:** import query parameters from your spec.
 - **Add a "group" tag:** Copy the name of you spec to a tag and add it to each imported request.
-This helps filtering and grouping related in the Checkly dashboard.
+This helps filtering and grouping related checks in the Checkly dashboard.

 ## Responses